FrankLawrence/Obsidian-Vault/Computer Programming/Computer Organization/The Memory System.md

 - high density, little power supply voltage and consume less power
 - attractive for use in portable, battery-powered equipment
 # Direct Memory Access
+- transfer blocks of data directly between the main memory and I/O devices without continuous intervention by the processor (DMA controller)
+- DMA controller: performs functions (normally by processor) when accessing main memory
+	- provide memory address for each word transferred
+	- generates control signals needed
+	- increments memory address for successive words
+	- keeps track of number of transfers
+- processor sends starting address, number of words, and direction of transfer to DMA controller -> raises interrupt when finished
 # Memory Hierarchy
 - [[Memory hierarchy.png]]
 - registers are at the top in terms of speed of access